pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/programming-model.md

 // Dynamic Providers are currently not supported in .NET.
 ```

-### Dynamic Provider Examples
+##### Dynamic Provider Examples

-#### Example: Random
+###### Example: Random

-This example highlights using dynamic providers to run some code only when a resource is created, and then store the results of that in the _checkpoint_ file so that this value is maintained across deployments of the resource.
-In this case, there is no "backing cloud provider", just the _checkpoint_ file serialization that persists data.
-The result is a provider similar to the one provided in `@pulumi/random`, although that library has many more flags than the following simple example:
+This example generates a random number using a dynamic provider.
+It highlights using dynamic providers to run some code only when a resource is created, and then store the results of that in the state file so that this value is maintained across deployments of the resource.
+Because we want our random number to be created once, and then remain stable for subsequent updates, we cannot simply use a random number generator in our program; we need dynamic providers.
+The result is a provider similar to the one provided in `@pulumi/random`, just specific to our program and language.

+Implementing this example requires that we have a provider and resource type:

 {{< langchoose >}}